parsera-labs/apify-actor-parsera/README.md

 # Parsera Actor

-<p>Extract structured data from any website using [Parsera's](https://parsera.org) AI-powered data extraction API.</p>
+Extract structured data from any website using [Parsera's](https://parsera.org) AI-powered data extraction API. <br>
-<p>PS: Check out our AI Scraping Agents at Parsera.org!
-They extract data from URLs and HTML by generating scraping scripts and automatically adapting to changes on the data source side.</p>
+PS: Check out our AI Scraping Agents at Parsera.org!
+They extract data from URLs and HTML by generating scraping scripts and automatically adapting to changes on the data source side.

 ## Example
 Input url you want to scrape in `Basic Configuration` > `Target URL`, and list columns to extract in `Extraction Settings` > `Extraction Attributes`.